eProsima/Fast-DDS-docs/CONTRIBUTING.md

 1. Try to use positive and welcoming language.
 We sincerely appreciate your contribution and want to help each other.
 1. Describe your needs or concerns in detail.
-The more information provided, the better our understanding there will be, and the more satisfied you will get in the end.
+The more information provided, the better our understanding will be, and the more satisfied you will get in the end.
 1. Be patient.
 Bear in mind that your issue might not be answered or addressed right away.
 If a couple of days go by without any feedback, please send a friendly ping by commenting on the issue.